ltonetwork/http-message-signatures/docs/api-reference.md

 The following options can be given:

-- `signer`: Signer | LTOAccount - The signer or LTOAccount used for signing the message.
+- `signer: Signer | LTOAccount` - The signer or LTOAccount used for signing the message.
-- `components`: string[] (optional) - [Components](/signing#components) used for signing the message.
+- `components: string[]` (optional) - [Components](/signing#components) used for signing the message.
-- `key`: string (optional) - The key used for signing the message.
+- `key: string` (optional) - The key used for signing the message.
 Defaults to "sig1".
-- `created`: Date (optional) - The date used for signing the message.
+- `created: Date` (optional) - The date used for signing the message.
 Defaults to the current date.
-- `expires`: Date (optional) - The expiration date used for signing the message.
+- `expires: Date` (optional) - The expiration date used for signing the message.
 Defaults to no expiration.
-- `nonce`: string (optional) - A unique value to prevent replay attacks.
+- `nonce: string` (optional) - A unique value to prevent replay attacks.
-- `tag`: string (optional) - An application-specific identifier for the signature.
+- `tag: string` (optional) - An application-specific identifier for the signature.
 - `...params` (optional): Any other options will be treated as custom parameters and included in the signature input string.

 ### Signer interface